carologistics/clips_executive/clips_executive/cx_docs/tutorials/ros_monitoring.rst

 Background
 ----------

-CLIPS can be used to continuouly monitor and control a robotic system.
+CLIPS can be used to continuously monitor and control a robotic system.
 This typically involves interleaving runs of the CLIPS inference engine with other components, e.g., to obtain feedback from ROS.

 Prerequisites